Tendon-Actuated Robots with a Tapered, Flexible Polymer Backbone: Design, Fabrication, and Modeling: INTRODUCTION

-For mapping tendon tensions to robot configurations, we extend the forward kinetostatic models of \cite{rucker2011} and \cite{tummers2023} for tendon-actuated continuum robots, which are based on Cosserat rod theory and follow a Newtonian formulation.
-Unlike existing models, which assume constant cross-sectional geometry and stiffness, the proposed formulation explicitly incorporates spatially varying cross-sectional geometry and corresponding stiffness matrices along the backbone to capture the effects of tapering.
-The resulting model serves as a practical design tool, enabling practitioners to select geometric parameters that yield a desired configuration space, as demonstrated through a taper angle sweep and a backward mapping of desired robot curvature profiles to optimal backbone taper angles.
-Model validity is assessed experimentally using a camera-based motion capture system in conjunction with load cell measurements of tendon tensions.
-To account for material variability, manufacturing tolerances, and other unmodeled effects, a line search algorithm is used to calibrate the model against motion capture data from the physical robot, identifying the optimal Young's modulus that minimizes shape prediction error.
+The robot is modeled using the approach in \cite{esser2025}, and the model serves as a practical design tool that enables practitioners to select geometric parameters yielding a desired configuration space.
+This capability is demonstrated through a taper angle sweep and a backward mapping from desired curvature profiles to optimal backbone taper angles.
+Model validity is assessed experimentally using a camera-based motion capture system together with load cell measurements of tendon tension.
+To account for material nonlinearities, manufacturing variability, and other unmodeled effects, the model is calibrated against motion capture data from the physical robot, with the Young's modulus varied through a scheduling approach conditioned on the measured tendon tensions to minimize shape prediction error.
+Finally, a parametric CAD synthesis tool that automatically maps user-specified geometric parameters to fully instantiated, properly scaled robot models is provided.

-The remainder of the paper is organized as follows: \cref{sec:design} outlines our design and fabrication contributions to flexible backbone robots, the actuation system, and the endoscopic tool integration.
-The Cosserat rod model of the tapered backbone with design sensitivity analysis is presented in \cref{sec:model}.
-Model assessment through simulations and experiments is presented in \cref{sec:model_validation}.
-Conclusions and future work are presented in \cref{sec:conclusion}.
-Lastly, the modeling code and Inventor iLogic scripts are provided to automate CAD generation from high-level parameters such as backbone length, base width, taper angle, and disc count, with all files available in the \hyperref[appendix]{Appendix}.
+The remainder of the paper is organized as follows: \cref{sec:design} outlines our design and fabrication contributions to flexible backbone robots, the actuation system, and the endoscopic tool integration. \cref{sec:model} develops the Cosserat rod model of the tapered backbone with a design sensitivity analysis. \cref{sec:model_validation} assesses the model through simulations and experiments, and \cref{sec:conclusion} presents conclusions and future work.
+Finally, the \hyperref[appendix]{Appendix} presents open-loop teleoperated scenarios with endoscopic tool and camera integration in an accompanying video, demonstrating the adaptability of the robot design.
+The \hyperref[appendix]{Appendix} also provides modeling code and Inventor iLogic scripts that automate CAD generation from high-level parameters such as backbone length, base width, taper angle, and disc count.